nvim-neorg/neorg/README.md

   </details>

 > [!NOTE]
-> Neorg will attempt to execute a build step.
-During this build step it will check for the existence
+> Neorg will attempt to execute a build step where it will install itself via luarocks.
-> of all of the required dependencies.
+> During this build step it will check for the existence of all of the required dependencies.

 ### Other Plugin Managers

 Because of the complexities of `luarocks` we are choosing not to supported other plugin managers for the time being.
 It is actively on our TODO list, however!

-## Rest of README
+## 📚 Further Learning

-TODO.
+After you have installed Neorg, we recommend you head over to either the Youtube tutorial series or to the [wiki](https://github.com/nvim-neorg/neorg/wiki)!

 ## Credits